invisibleXML/ixml/misc/pragmas.md

 The fallback behavior of a parser that does not support these pragmas
 will be as under the current spec, which someone wearing a
-language-lawyer hat tells us is probably to emit output that is well-formed XML but not *namespace-well-formed* XML.
+language-lawyer hat tells us is probably to emit output that lacks necessary namespace declarations and is technically speaking well-formed XML but not *namespace-well-formed* XML.

 This example does not define a capability for changing namespace bindings within a document.
 It's an example.

 ### Renaming

 Using pragmas to specify that an element or attribute name